 Welcome to the Choosing My Health Resources page, a curated list of personally tested products I use in my plant-based kitchen (minus a few on my wish list).
 Some are kitchen staples (can’t live without them) and others I use occasionally.
 I recommend them because I find value in them.
 Please note that you don’t need to purchase all of these items at once.
 I collected these items over many years on this journey, and will continue to add to my pantry (and to this page) as needed.

-Most of the links below are affiliate links.
+The links below are affiliate links.
 Should you choose to purchase from one of these links, I’ll earn a small commission, and you’ll have my most sincere thanks!
 There is no additional cost to you.
 Please don’t spend any money on these products unless you feel you need them or that they will help you set up your plant-based kitchen.
 You can read my full affiliate disclosure here.

 Products I Use

 Many have asked what products I use and what tools help me to be more efficient in the kitchen.
 So, you’ll find a little of everything from versatile food items to quality vitamins and supplements, to practical kitchen tools and appliances.

 Some grocery stores carry many of the food items listed at competitive prices, while others are much more limited or costly.
 As needed, I hope you find this list of direct purchase links convenient and helpful.
 Though not an exhaustive list, this guide is sure to help get your kitchen needs on the right track!

 Flaxseeds provide a whopping amount of omega-3 fatty acids–a fabulous egg replacer for baking, and a nutrition booster in smoothies.

 Tiny and mighty!
 An excellent source of omega-3 fatty acids, antioxidants and minerals.
 Great for chia seed pudding.

 A good source of B vitamins and anti-aging.
 Nice in smoothies, and Asian cuisine recipes.